 5) Bring your documentation to your attorney and to court.
 The prosecutor will most likely want to see proof that your license was restored and your unpaid ticket was taken care of in order to agree to reduce or dismiss your Driving While Suspended ticket.

-If you are facing a Driving While Suspended charge in New Jersey, call Jason T. Komninos, Esq. at 201-343-4622 for a free consultation.
+Are you facing a Driving While Suspended charge in New Jersey?

 Call Jason T. Komninos, Esq. at (201) 343-4622 to schedule a consultation.